Matterhorn Course

 Our comprehensive LHO Matterhorn Course offers an advanced alpine itinerary designed for those seeking to elevate their skills to the next level.
-This meticulously crafted and flexible program is delivered by our selected IFMGA-certified guides with the support of our LHO Team Leaders.
-It places a strong emphasis on building experience in mixed alpine ascents with the ultimate goal of summiting the Matterhorn and beyond!
+This meticulously crafted and flexible program is delivered by our selected IFMGA certified guides with the support of our LHO Team Leaders.
+It places a strong emphasis on building experience in mixed alpine ascents, with the ultimate goal to climb the Matterhorn and beyond.
+Whether you're preparing for a guided Matterhorn climb or simply curious about what it takes to tackle this iconic Matterhorn mountain climb, this course offers the ideal foundation to grow your skills, your confidence, and your alpine journey.

 TRIP TYPE